Hurricane Earl (2010): Meteorological history

-Earl formed in a well-organized area of low pressure and moved into the Atlantic Ocean as a vigorous tropical wave on early August 22.
+Earl was detected from an vigorous tropical wave that emerged on early August 22.
+The wave formed in a well-organized area of low pressure and moved into the Atlantic Ocean as early August 23.
 After moving off the west coast of Africa, a surface low started to develop near the area of thunderstorms.
 The surface low was able to organize the area of thunderstorms, allowing deep convection to occur near it.
 Because of the area's increasing thunderstorm organization, the National Hurricane Center (NHC) indicated on August 24 that the system had a 90% chance of becoming a tropical depression within the next 48 hours.
-18 hours later, the NHC classified the system as Tropical Depression Seven at around 1500 UTC on August 25, while it was located about 430 mi west of the southernmost Cape Verde Islands.
+24 hours later, the NHC classified the system as Tropical Depression Seven at around 1500 UTC on August 25, while it was located about 430 mi west of the southernmost Cape Verde Islands.
 Six hours later, at about 2100 UTC, the system's maximum sustained winds were estimated to be 40 mph.
 Accordingly, the depression was declared to have become the fifth tropical storm of the season, and received the name Earl.

 Earl was forecast to head westward while gradually strengthening under the influence of low wind shear and warm ocean temperatures.
 However, dry air caught in Earl's circulation precluded additional intensification, causing the storm to maintain 45 mph maximum sustained winds for 36 hours.
 On August 29, the storm resumed gradual intensification, even though wind shear increased due to the outflow from nearby Hurricane Danielle.
 The wind shear caused Earl's low level center of circulation to become exposed, limiting Earl's intensification to 60 mph maximum sustained winds during the following 12 hours.
 As the storm neared the Leeward Islands, convection increased around Earl and defined banding features formed.
 Around 1230 UTC, Earl strengthened into a hurricane roughly 365 mi east of the northern Leeward Islands.
 Rapid intensification ensued throughout the day as a 35 mi wide eye became apparent in radar imagery from Guadeloupe.